The Korea Hapkido Federation

 By Scott Shaw

-Grandmaster Ji was the first founding master to leave this federation.
-Grandmaster Myung eventually left, as well.
-Upon his exit Grandmaster Ji reclaimed the organizational name he had used prior to this and called his new organization The Korea Hapkido Association.
+Ji was the first founding leader to leave this federation.
+Myung eventually left, as well.
+Upon his exit Ji reclaimed the organizational name he had used prior to this and called his new organization The Korea Hapkido Association.
 This was, however, the name also adopted by the remaining members of The Republic of Korea Hapkido Federation.
 The elected President of this Korea Hapkido Association was Park, Sung Chul.
 Through a long and oftentimes historically debated process of evolution, in 1988 a new organization emerged from the foundations of these previous groups.
 It was known, in English, as The Korea Hapkido Federation.
-Hapkido Grandmaster, Oh, Se Lim was elected its president.
-He has remained the president of this organization since its inception.
+Oh, Se Lim was elected its president.

-Historic Note: When The Korean Hapkido Association changed its name to The Korea Hapkido Federation, Park, Sung Chul, remained it president for a short period of time.
-For this reason, there are a few Hapkido practitioners, who received Black Belt Dan ranking during this interim, who have their Korea Hapkido Federation Dan certificates signed by President Park.
+Historic Note: When The Korean Hapkido Association changed its name to The Korea Hapkido Federation, Park, Sung Chul, remained its president for a short period of time.
+For this reason, there are a few Hapkido practitioners, who received Black Belt dan ranking during this interim, and have their Korea Hapkido Federation dan certificates signed by President Park.

-Another important point to note is that, as detailed, the President of the The Korea Hapkido Federation is, Oh, Se Lim.
-There is a separate organization based in Seoul, South Korea, The Korea Hapkido Association.
+Another important point to note is that there is a separate organization based in Seoul, South Korea, The Korea Hapkido Association.
 Its President is Hwang, Duk Kyu.
-The Korea Hapkido Association uses a different logo -- the eagle.
-This organization can also trace its foundation to Grandmaster Ji, Han Jae.
+The Korea Hapkido Association uses a different logo — the eagle.
+This organization can also trace its foundation to Ji, Han Jae.

-Here is the list of KOREA HAPKIDO FEDERATION, non-Korean, certified Black Belts, at the rank of 4th Dan and above.
+Here is the list of KOREA HAPKIDO FEDERATION, non-Korean, certified Black Belts, at the rank of 4th dan and above, as of 1999:

 4TH DAN